brentgarren/Attack-Surface/README.md

 # how to Access attack surface

+Notes from attending ISC2 Security Briefing: How to Perform an Attack Surface Assessment<br>
 Step 1: Assess entry points to your assets<br><br>

 Step 2: Assess the technologies that protect your entry points<br><br>